phenoscape/owlery/README.md

 ## Running Owlery

 * A docker image is [available on DockerHub](https://hub.docker.com/r/phenoscape/owlery).
-* You can run directly as a Java application (pre-built release coming soon...).
+* You can run directly as a Java application: download a `.tgz` [for the latest release](https://github.com/phenoscape/owlery/releases/latest).

 ### Configuration